-When you first started envisioning your makerspace, you probably began with a simple lay of the land.
-You thought to yourself, “this corner will house the computers, over here we’ll solder,” and so on, dreaming of the perfect set-up for the space.
+When you first started envisioning your makerspace, you probably began with a simple lay-of-the-land.
+You thought to yourself, “this corner will house the computers, over here we’ll solder,” and so on, dreaming of the perfect space set-up.
 But, as you started bringing in materials and furniture, things changed.
 Limited wall outlets meant moving the computers, and table size and configuration threw your mind-map out of the window.
 Eventually, your makerspace became more about getting everything in rather than making sure it was arranged properly.

 This is a problem.
 By having a disorganized, cluttered space, you’re hindering creativity.
 According to a study by the Princeton University Neuroscience Institute:

 Which, in layman's terms, translates to, “a cluttered and chaotic environment restricts focus and limits your brain’s ability to process information.”
-By instead housing an organized makerspace, you’re allowing students to focus on one task, following their sparks of inspiration wherever they may lead.
+By creating an organized makerspace, you’re allowing students to focus on one task, following their sparks of inspiration wherever they may lead.